mitotic/graphterm/docs/virtual-setup.rst

     ``ec2launch -f --type=m3.medium --key_name=ec2key --ami=ami-2f8f9246 --auth_type=multiuser --pylab --netcdf testlab``

- 6. After the new cloud server has completed configuration, which can take several minutes, its IP address and domain name will be displayed.
+ 7. After the new AWS Linux server has completed configuration, which can take several minutes, its IP address and *server domain name* will be displayed.
 Type the following command using the new domain name to login to the password-less super user account ``ubuntu``:

-    ``ec2ssh ubuntu@aws_domain_name``
+    ``ec2ssh ubuntu@server_domain_name``

- 7. Run the following command on the AWS instance to verify that the graphterm server is running:
+ 8. Run the following command on the server to verify that ``gtermserver`` is running:

     ``ps -ef | grep gtermserver``

-    If not, check for errors in the setup procedure by typing ``sudo tail /root/ec2launch.log``
+    If not, check for errors in the AWS setup procedure by typing ``sudo tail /root/ec2launch.log``

- 8. Run the following command in the AWS instance to display the *master access code*:
+ 9. Run the following command on the server to display the *master access code*:

-    ``cat ~/.graphterm/@aws_domain_name_gterm_auth.txt``
+    ``cat ~/.graphterm/@server_domain_name_gterm_auth.txt``

+    (Ignore the port number following the hexadecimal access code.)

- 9. Use the URL http://aws_domain_name to open a new graphtem window on the AWS server, with  user name ``ubuntu`` and the *master access code*
+ 10. Use the URL http://server_domain_name to open a new graphtem window on the server, with the super user name (``ubuntu`` in our case) and the *master access code*

- 10. Run the following command in the AWS graphterm window to display the group access code which should be entered by new users:
+ 11. Run the following command in your graphterm window to display the group access code which should be entered by new users:

     ``gauth -g -m ubuntu``

     Distribute this code and a printed copy of :doc:`virtual-lab` to all lab users.

- 11. Optionally, use the command ``gls --download $GTERM_DIR/bin/gterm.py`` to download the executable script ``gterm.py`` to your local computer and save the master access code in the local file ``~/.graphterm/@aws_domain_name_gterm_auth.txt``.
+ 12. Optionally, use the command ``gls --download $GTERM_DIR/bin/gterm.py`` to download the executable script ``gterm.py`` to your local computer and save the master access code in the local file ``~/.graphterm/@server_domain_name_gterm_auth.txt``.
 Then use the following local command to easily create remote graphterm windows:

-    ``gterm.py -u ubuntu --browser=Firefox http://aws_domain_name``
+    ``gterm.py -u ubuntu --browser=Firefox http://server_domain_name``

- 12. Run the following command on your local graphterm window to list and/or kill your AWS instances:
+ 13. If using AWS, run the following command on your local graphterm window to list and/or kill your instances:

     ``ec2list``